robusta-dev/holmesgpt/README.md

 ### Getting an API Key

 HolmesGPT requires an API Key to function.
 We use [LiteLLM](https://github.com/BerriAI/litellm/) to support many standard models.
-You can run HolmesGPT with a `--model` flag and give model names in the LiteLLM-format.
+To customize the model, run HolmesGPT with a `--model` flag and give a name in the LiteLLM-format.
 Some common options are:

 <details>
 <summary>OpenAI</summary>